LeechCSE/Data-Structure-and-Algorithm/PS/Graph/README.md

 As it's of the shortest path, BFS algorithm is used.

 ## BOJ#14502 연구소
-Given a n-by-m matrix with blocks that is not visitable and multiple starting points, as adding three extra blocks, it gives the maximum number of unvisited grids.
+Given a N-by-M matrix with blocks that is not visitable and multiple starting points, as adding three extra blocks, it gives the maximum number of unvisited grids.
 It is a typical problem that requires BFS algorithm but an extra
 restriction: the three extra blocks.
 Brute-force method is the only way, as